 Guests who have other travels already in progress, or guests from other points of origin including the United Kingdom, the United States and elsewhere, will meet the start of the tour on Day 1 in London.

 In the mid-afternoon all clients can check into the group hotel.
 In the meantime, luggage is stored in the hotel baggage lock-up.
 Today you are free to explore London, an amazing city of history and monuments waiting to be discovered including the Tower of London, Buckingham Palace, Hyde Park, the Houses of Parliament, Westminster Abbey, the Imperial War Museum, Covent Garden, Trafalgar Square, Piccadilly Circus, Shakespeare's Globe Theatre, Platform 9-3/4 at Kings Cross Station ... and so much more!

 In the evening we gather in the heart of London for our Welcome Dinner, to share a glass of wine and set the stage for our special journey.
 Overnight London - Radisson Blu Edwardian Mercer Street.
 [D]

 Friday September 29

 We make an early departure, to begin exploring the story of D-Day.
-We'll being with a visit at the Aldershot Military Museum, in the heart of the area where thousands of Canadians were encamped for training before heading into action.
+We'll being with a visit at the Aldershot Military Museum, in the heart of the area where thousands of Canadians were encamped for training in the early 1940s.

 After lunch we visit The D-Day Story, located on Southsea Common right on the coast.
 This museum expertly tells the story of the D-Day build-up, and features a very rare LCT landing craft.
 From here it is a short stroll along the promenade to the beautiful Portsmouth Naval Memorial, which commemorates nearly 25,000 sailors of the two great wars who were lost at sea.
 Overnight Southampton - Hilton at the Ageas Bowl.
 [B,L]

 Saturday September 30